-Lansweeper performs an automated warranty check for assets whose manufacturer is Dell, Fujitsu, HP, IBM, Lenovo or Toshiba/Dynabook.
+Lansweeper performs an automated warranty check and warranty scanning for assets whose manufacturer is Dell, Fujitsu, HP, IBM, Lenovo or Toshiba/Dynabook.
 Specifically, it tries to retrieve warranty details like purchase date, warranty expiration date, ship date, purchase country and purchased warranty products.
 It does this by first retrieving the manufacturer, model, serial and (in some cases) system SKU from the assets themselves and then submitting this information on the manufacturer's website.

 Scanned warranty information is listed in the Summary tab of individual asset pages and in built-in warranty reports within the Reports menu of the web console.
 When Lansweeper first scans an asset, it tries to retrieve the asset's warranty details from the manufacturer's website.
 An asset's warranty info is automatically rescanned every 4 months or (if a previous scan failed) every 2 days.
 You can also manually trigger a warranty scan.
+Again, you can perform a warranty check for Dell, Fujitsu, HP, IBM, Lenovo and Toshiba/Dynabook assets.

 - If you have not already done so, update to the latest Lansweeper release by following the instructions in this knowledge base article.
 You can verify whether you are on the latest release by hitting the Check for Updates now button in the following section of the web console: Configuration\Your Lansweeper LicenseDon't skip this step!
 As the manufacturers supported for warranty scanning change their websites on a regular basis, our warranty scanning procedures are updated on a regular basis as well.
 You should always update to the most recent Lansweeper release before attempting a warranty scan.